ChaeWoojin/IE437_Data-Driven_Decision_Making_and_Control/README.md

 - **Neural Network**: 0.7363

 ## Conclusion
-Among the bandit algorithms compared, the SGD Online Learning algorithm outperformed both the LinUCB and Neural Network Online Learning algorithms.
-This suggests that the SGD Online Learning approach is a robust choice for contextual bandit problems, providing an effective balance between exploration and exploitation.
+From these experiments, we conclude that while conventional bandit algorithms other than LinUCB do not perform well due to their inability to leverage the characteristics of the features provided, the LinUCB algorithm shows potential in the long run.
+However, the SGD Online Learning algorithm consistently outperformed both the LinUCB and Neural Network Online Learning algorithms, demonstrating lower cumulative regret and higher winning rates over time.
+This indicates that the SGD algorithm can efficiently utilize the features of the data, making it the most effective approach for personalized music recommendation in this setting.

 ## How to Run
 1. **Comparison of All Algorithms**: